leebaird/discover/README.md

 * Update Kali Linux, Discover scripts, various tools, and the locate database.

-# Troubleshooting issues with ./discover.sh
+# Troubleshooting

-Some users have reported issues after launching `./discover.sh` as root.

-Reports center around being unable to use any options *except* for options 3, 4, and 5.
-These users will choose an unusable option (1, 2, 6, etc.), will hit `enter`, and then "nothing happens".
+Some users report being unable to use any options *except* for options 3, 4, and 5.
+Choosing other options, (1, 2, 6, etc.), then hitting `enter`, "nothing happens".

+## 1. Run ./discover.sh as root

+Always run discover as root.

+`cd /path/to/discover`

+`sudo ./discover.sh`

-## 1. Check the hash
+## 2. Verify the hash

-If you are running Kali through a VM, run the following command on your host computer against the guest VM
+Ensure that the ISO of your Guest VM is not corrupted.

 ### Linux

 1. Open Terminal
-2. `sha256sum /path/to/iso
+2. `sha256sum /path/to/iso`

 Example: `sha256sum ~/Downloads/kali-linux-2022.2-installer-amd64.iso`

-3. Compare that to the checksum provided by Kali (https://www.kali.org/get-kali/#kali-virtual-machines)
+3. Compare that to the checksum provided by Kali (https://www.kali.org/get-kali/)

 ### macOS